Russians do love Italy, Italians, and Italian culture.

 It is also fun watching Italian celebrities trying to speak Russian.
 Not to mention another familiar face – Comrade Putin, himself – generated by neural networks to wish all Italians a Happy New Year, created as a parody of the annual Presidential speech watched by millions of Russians.

-Moreover, practically all Urgant’s shows can be individually praised for their great choice of music: they often invite largely unknown or up-and-coming singers to the “Evening Urgant” (his usual Russian late-night talk show).
+Moreover, practically all of Urgant’s shows can be individually praised for their great choice of music: they often invite largely unknown or up-and-coming singers to the “Evening Urgant” (his usual Russian late-night talk show).
 You can imagine how famous these performers become after being featured on this show.
 As a result, at the end of the year producers can analyse and choose the crème de la crème of musical acts for the closing event of the year “Ciao 2020” and “Ciao 2021”.

 You can watch the whole show or just find individual songs you like on YouTube or various streaming platforms.
 Here are a few personal recommendations: